 Waitomo Glowworm Caves

-The Glowworm Caves are an easy stop on the way from driving from Auckland to Rotorua and honestly, they’re one of the most incredible things you’ll witness on your travels in New Zealand.
+The Glowworm Caves are a great stop on the way from driving from Auckland to Rotorua and honestly, they’re one of the most incredible things you’ll witness on your travels in New Zealand.
 Imagine gliding on an underground river in complete silence and looking up at the roof of a dark cavern that’s lit up by millions of twinkling glowworms forming strange, weird and fantastic shapes.
 If you’re having a hard time imagining that, I can’t even tell you what the real scene feels like, but I can tell you this- goose bumps are guaranteed!
 If you’re physically fit and can take the time for a full day visit, going on this Black Water Rafting Tour is definitely a cooler way to experience Waitomo.
 If you’ve got less time, like us, then this Cave and Kiwi House Tour is a great introduction to Waitomo.

 We drove from the Waitomo Glowworm Caves to Rotorua.